deepavadakan/machine-learning-challenge/README.md

 ## Feature Selection
 Determined the best features by using a heatmap comparing all features and RandomForestClassifier model to find the most important features.

+The heatmap shows a correlation between the features.
 Features that are more green are highly correlated and thus not a good option to include in the feature selection.

 ![HeatMap](Resources/heatmap.png)

+The foloowing is the list of features by importance.
 Features that have err in their name are part of "Uncertainties Column" in the dataset and have been excluded.

 ![feature_importance](Resources/feature_importance.png)